Quick links to the models mentioned on this page:

 Notice the wide band of doping on the front edge of the cone compared with the T1221.

-Note – Pre-rola speakers always have 75hz printed on the labels, and this applies to all 55hz speaker models, not just the T1511.
-Always look for the white ‘102 014’ stamp on the cone and this verifies that it is the 55Hz cone.
-Only the later ‘Rola Ipswich’ labels have 55hz printed on them.
+Pre-rola period speakers will always have 75hz printed on the labels.
+Look for the white ‘102 014’ stamp on the cone and this verifies that it is the 55Hz cone.
+Only the later ‘Rola Ipswich’ labels with the speaker symbol, circa 1972 onwards, tend to have 55hz printed on them.

 T1511 was designed for bass but is a popular speaker with guitar players due to the different tonal characteristics compared with the T1221.
 It has less mid-range, and more of a scooped tone.

 This is another classic Celestion greenback model crying out to be reissued.

 T1417 is the most commonly found ‘G12S’ model.
 It was used in various PA cabs and 1×12 combos in the 1970’s, and is apparently dr.decibel’s favourite speaker.

 The G12S range are very mis-understood and under-valued speakers in my opinion.
 They are excellent speakers.

 The T1417 is basically the same speaker as the T1221 G12M apart from the 7oz smaller magnet.
 It has a little less bass, and a little less volume, with a slightly warmer mid range.
 Ideal for playing at home or smaller venues.

 ‘Pre-rola’ period speakers can be identified by the small red sticker in the center of the magnet (see first photo).

 T1517 is a similar speaker often found in Selmer gear and usually has a G12M sized plastic magnet cover.